-- If you are applying for event related camping at Moruya Showground, you may only need to apply for approval under section 68 of the Local Government Act.
+- If you are applying for event related camping at Moruya Showground, you may only need to apply for approval under section 68 of the Local Government Act 1993.

 - If the site proposed does not have existing event-related camping in place, a development application will be required.

-When applying for approval under the Section 68 you will need to show on your site plan that any camping facilities comply with the Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Regulation 2005.
+When applying for approval under Section 68, you will need to show on your site plan that any camping facilities comply with the Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Regulation 2021.
 Please ensure your application is submitted at least three months prior to your event start date.